bitrix24/b24restdocs/api-reference/crm/universal/user-defined-fields/crm-userfield-types.md

 - money
 - url

-It will also return [types](../user-defined-field-types/index.md) of custom fields registered by the current application.
+Also, the [types](../user-defined-field-types/index.md) of custom fields registered by the current application will be returned.

 ## Example